Banner Message

 Elena Passarello is an actor, a writer, and recipient of a 2015 Whiting Fellowship in nonfiction.
 Her first collection with Sarabande Books, Let Me Clear My Throat, won the gold medal for nonfiction at the 2013 Independent Publisher Awards.
 She lives in Corvallis, Oregon.

 Ours is not a stable planet.
 It is prone to sudden, violent natural disasters and extremes of climate.
-In this exhilarating exploration of our globe, Craig Childs goes to where the apocalypse can be seen now.
-From the driest deserts of Chile, through the genetic wasteland of central Iowa, to the site of the drowned land bridge of the Bering Sea, he uncovers cataclysms that tell us what could be next: forthcoming ice ages, super volcanoes, and the conclusion of planetary life cycles.
-Childs delivers a sensual feast in his descriptions of the natural world, and undeniable science that reveals both the earth's strengths and frailties.
+In this exhilarating exploration of our globe, Craig Childs goes to where the apocalypse can be seen now and reveals what could be next: forthcoming ice ages, super volcanoes, and the conclusion of planetary life cycles.
+Childs delivers a sensual feast in his descriptions of the natural world.
 Bearing witness to the planet's sweeping and perilous changes, he shows how we can alter the future, and how the world will live on, though humans may not survive to see it.

 Any Baedeker will tell us where we ought to travel, but only Alain de Botton will tell us how and why.
 With the same intelligence and insouciant charm he brought to How Proust Can Save Your Life, de Botton considers the pleasures of anticipation; the allure of the exotic, and the value of noticing everything from a seascape in Barbados to the takeoffs at Heathrow.
 Even as de Botton takes the reader along on his own peregrinations, he also cites such distinguished fellow-travelers as Baudelaire, Wordsworth, Van Gogh, the biologist Alexander von Humboldt, and the 18th-century eccentric Xavier de Maistre, who catalogued the wonders of his bedroom.
 The Art of Travel is a "refreshing and profoundly readable" book (The Philadelphia Inquirer).
 Don't leave home without it.